ez1z/unipath/README.md

 **When adding a feature or fixing a bug, add or update the relevant tests.** PRs that introduce new behaviour without test coverage will not be merged.
 For server actions, see `tests/integration/csv-import-action.test.ts` as a reference for the mocking pattern.

+## AI Assistant

+The platform includes an AI chatbot powered by **Cerebras API** (GPT model) that provides personalized guidance to students.
+The assistant:

+- **Answers questions** about universities, scholarships, and the tuition transfer process
+- **Uses live catalog data** — grounding context is generated from the current database, so responses always reference current information
+- **Respects domain rules** — enforces the $12k transfer cap, official exchange rates, and MoE regulations
+- **Supports all locales** — responds in the user's selected language (Turkmen, Russian, or English)
+- **Provides internal links** — suggests relevant pages within UniPath (universities, scholarships, transfer guide, etc.)

+The chat widget appears as a floating button on public pages.
+Student questions are processed via a server action that:
+1. Loads relevant universities/scholarships matching the query
+2. Builds a grounding context from the catalog data
+3. Sends the query to Cerebras with domain-specific system prompts
+4. Renders the response with Markdown and internal linking support

+**Configuration:** Set `CEREBRAS_API_KEY` in environment variables (free tier available at [cloud.cerebras.ai](https://cloud.cerebras.ai), no credit card required).
+Leave blank to disable the chat widget.

+## Analytics

+The **superuser analytics dashboard** (`/admin/analytics`) tracks:

+- **Visits & trends** — page views over 7, 30, or 90 days
+- **Signups** — new user registrations by date
+- **Locale distribution** — user preference breakdown (Turkmen, Russian, English)
+- **AI chat usage** — conversation volume and trends
+- **Top universities** — most viewed, bookmarked, compared
+- **Top scholarships** — most viewed, with deadline tracking
+- **KPIs** — summary metrics: total visits, active users, universities, scholarships

+Analytics events are tracked automatically via the `AnalyticsTracker` component and sent to the `analytics_events` table.

 ## Deployment

 The app is deployed on **Vercel**.
 Pushing to `main` triggers an automatic production deploy — no manual steps required.